LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="RemovePhoneIDByAccessToken-delete-">Remove Phone ID by Access Token (DELETE)</h4>
- This API is used to delete the Phone ID on a user's account via the access token [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/phone-authentication/remove-phone-id-by-access-token)
+ This API is used to delete the Phone ID on a user's account via the access token

 ```java